stormcloud266/vue-gallery/README.md

 My main goal with this project was to gain some experience working with Vue.
 I used Nuxt to generate a static site and Vercel for hosting.

 I wanted to connect the site to a headless cms, and I decided on DatoCMS because of their great image API.
-The data is fetched from the cms using GraphQL.
+The data is fetched asynchronously from the cms using GraphQL.

 ## Project Details
 * front end: [Nuxt.js](https://nuxtjs.org/)